 Scottie & Larsa Pippen Back Together — Move To L.A.
-As A Family To ‘Figure Things Out’
+As A Family

 Nearly a year after filing for divorce, Scottie Pippen and wife Larsa are getting a brand new start by moving to L.A. with their four kids and are reportedly on the road to reconciliation.
-We’ve got the details on what brought them back together.

 A fresh city and a fresh start!
 Former NBA great Scottie Pippen, 51, shocked the world in Oct. of 2016 when he filed for divorce from wife Larsa, 43, after 19 years of marriage.
 They seemed to have a great relationship and were raising four amazing kids when the breakup news came.
 Nearly a year later, they’ve decided to give their union another go by moving their family from Miami to L.A. and getting back together, according to a report by TMZ.
 The pair have been spotted out and about in Beverly Hills grabbing romantic dinners and even having his and hers manicures on Sept.
 11, where they looked blissful after leaving a salon and driving off together.
 The site says they “really want to make things work” this time around, and we are totally rooting for them!